-Heartburn is a common problem created by acid reflux, a condition where some of the stomach contents are forced back up into the esophagus.
+Heartburn is a common symptom of acid reflux, a condition where some of the stomach contents travel back up into the esophagus, or food pipe.
 It creates a burning pain in the lower chest.

 Other symptoms include:

-- burning sensation in the middle of the chest.
+- a burning sensation in the middle of the chest

-If a person experiences symptoms of acid reflux frequently, they should consult their doctor, who may refer them to a gastroenterologist — a specialist in gut medicine — for further investigation.
-Learn more about GERD.
+If a person experiences acid reflux symptoms often, they should consult a doctor, who may refer them to a gastroenterologist — a specialist in gut medicine — for further investigation.

-Lifestyle remedies can help prevent or reduce heartburn.
+Using some lifestyle and behavioral tips can help prevent or reduce heartburn.
+Suggestions

-- following a healthful diet, with a limited fat intake
+- following a healthy diet, with a limited fat intake

 - avoiding heavy lifting and straining

-There are diet and lifestyle changes that can often help to relieve the symptoms.
+The OWH suggest some diet and lifestyle changes that may help relieve the symptoms.
+These include:

 - eating five to six small meals throughout the day